NikoHeikki/OpenShiftTest/README.md

 # OpenShiftTest
-This is a feature branch
+This is a feature branch, apllied more changes